Last updated on August 3rd, 2020 at 05:31 am

 Do not discard the carcass before you return to shore or you could face a fine.

-Break the tail off the body and push or push the meat out of the shell from the tail end with a fork, or cut the tail in half and scoop it out.
+- Break the tail off the body and push or pull the meat out of the shell from the tail end with a fork, or cut the tail in half and scoop it out.

-Another popular: Pull it out of the boiling water early, cut it in half, and slap it on the grill for a minute or two until you get grill marks, but don’t overcook.
+Another popular method: Pull it out of the boiling water early, cut it in half, and slap it on the grill for a minute or two until you get grill marks, but don’t overcook.

 Freezing lobster tails

 Lobster tails can be frozen and kept in the freezer for several months.
 Some seafood restaurants do just that to extend their lobster menu past the end of the season (March 31).

 - Remove the tail and clean the digestive tract by slipping the lobster’s antenna up its butt at the bottom of the tail.

 - Wrap it in freezer wrap, or in a plastic freezer bag, and freeze it immediately.
 I highly recommend adding a dash of water to the bag to keep the lobster from drying out.